CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 ### Using Communication Compliance in Microsoft 365 Copilot

-To use Communication compliance in Microsoft 365 Copilot, follow the below steps:
+To use Communication compliance in Microsoft 365 Copilot, follow the steps below:

 1. Navigate to `https://compliance.microsoft.com/` and sign in using the **CloudLabs provided credentials**.